Last Updated on 14 January 2026 by Cycloscope

 > Lake Eyasi Guide [Tanzania] Hadzabe Bushmen, Walking Safaris

-Animal-Structures Costumes in the Gule Wamkulu
+Animal-Structure Costumes in the Gule Wamkulu

-- Njobvu (the elephant) is the most important figure of them all.
-Four Nyau dancers are needed to move this structure.
-Njobvu remembers an important leader, since the elephant is the most important animal for the Chewa people, due to its size and its dangerousness.
-This rare structure is seen only at funerals for the chiefs.
+Njobvu remembers a critical leader, since the elephant is the most important animal for the Chewa people because of its size and danger.
+This rare structure is seen only at the chiefs’ funerals.

 - Mkango (the lion) recalls the evil spirit of an ancestor, which attacks and kills people.
 Therefore, some people run away as soon as they see Mkango approaching.
-The figure of Mkango explains that the ancestors should not be bothered, just like a lion should not be bothered, as it could attack people for their disrespect.

-- The forms of antelope are considered the most beautiful and are the most frequent in the Gule Wamkulo.
-Often covered with intertwined maize shells, these forms of masks are the first to appear in performances to commemorate the deceased and to represent the union between the dead and the spirits/ancestors.
-Their performance marks a moment of remembrance and celebration of life.
-The most important is the already mentioned Kasiyamaliro (leaving the funeral/burial).
+Often covered with intertwined maize shells, these masks are the first to appear in performances commemorating the deceased and representing the union between the dead and the spirits/ancestors.

 The traditional Gule Wamkulu rite is not just about unusual costumes and terrifying masks.
 The dance is used to convey a message.